sbenson09/sbscanner/README.md

 * click

 ## Limitations
-The scanner does not support the scanning of UDP ports.
+* The scanner does not support the scanning of UDP ports.
+* The scanner requires URL values, and thus, all scan targets must be prefixed with http(s)://.

 ## Tests
 To run the tests associated with this scanner, run `python tests.py`